The main objective of this Accounting Standard is only to prescribe accounting principles for the accounting of borrowing cost.

 The following points should be taken into consideration for borrowing costs:

 a.
 Interest on short term loans or long-term debts should be included as part of borrowing cost.

 b.
 If an enterprise has incurred any discounts or premiums related to the borrowing cost, then it will also be amortised.

 c.
 If an enterprise has incurred any finance/ancillary cost in connection with the borrowings, then it will also be amortised.

 d.
 If an enterprise has acquired any asset under finance lease or any other similar arrangement, then those finance cost will also be amortised.

 Ex: An enterprise has taken a loan from foreign financial institutions when the rate of US $ was 64, while at the end of the financial year the rate of US $ was 65.
 The rate difference of US $ 1 will be treated as Borrowing Cost.

+Qualifying Assets are those assets which take substantial time to be ready for the intent of sale or use.
 Substantial period primarily depends on the facts and circumstances of the case.
 Generally, a period of 12 months is considered as a substantial period unless a shorter or longer period can be justified based on facts and circumstances of the case.

 Borrowing costs are capitalized in the books of accounts with the qualifying assets when it is certain that it will have future economic benefits.
 Any other borrowing costs must be treated as an expense in the period in which they are incurred.

 The following conditions should be satisfied for capitalization of borrowing costs: a.
 Those borrowings costs which are directly attributable to the acquisition, construction or production of qualifying asset, are eligible for capitalization.